PRF Research Grants

 The Purdue Research Foundation (PRF) Research Grants are one-year awards distributed through the EVPRP to assist faculty by providing support for a half-time (0.50 FTE) PRF Research Assistant at the Ph.D. level for their effort in the development of new or the continuation of ongoing research projects.

 - Allocation notices, spreadsheets and instructions will be sent to academic deans from the office of the Executive Vice President for Research and Partnerships (EVPRP) during the fall semester.
-If you have any questions, please contact Amy Wright at firstname.lastname@example.org.
+If you have any questions, please contact the EVPRP Business Office at firstname.lastname@example.org.

 - Faculty will be notified of internal department/school/college deadline dates via their department head and/or Dean's Office.